Learn how to find out who is a domain owner of a certain domain

 1. Check the site

 If the domain was originally bought as an investment for the purposes of reselling, the current owner will make it easy for you to contact them.
-Sometimes it might even state on the site that this domain is for sale with a contact form included that you can fill out.
+Sometimes it might even state on the site that this domain is for sale with a contact form included that you could fill out.

 On the other hand, if the domain is currently in use by an active site, there are high chances of finding this information through the “About Us” or “Contact Us” page.
 This simple check might help you save some time and find the domain owner.